Mig

 | Permalink | 16 comments

-American GM, teacher, and organizer Maurice Ashley is the subject of the latest chess article on the homepage of the New York Times.
+American GM, coach, and organizer Maurice Ashley is the subject of the latest chess article on the homepage of the New York Times.
 That's three in a month, believe it or not.
 This one is a new class Ashley is teaching at City College in Harlem on using chess and chess metaphor to improve thinking and teaching methodology.

 By the Numbers